 “All That Glitters:” Christian Mosaics from the Late Empire to the XIII century

 “All that glitters is not gold.”
 Yet in several churches in Rome, that’s not true!
 Christian communities, local aristocrats, and popes (or their cardinal nephews) donated lavish mosaics to several churches.
-Their most expensive pieces are made of gold and silver leaf pressed between crystal panes.
+The most expensive mosaic pieces were made of gold and silver leaf pressed between crystal panes.
 Imagine their glitter!
 Especially during evening Mass as wavering candlelight shimmered over them… Their glitter spoke of an afterlife and eternal rewards.
-As we admire them, we’ll discuss Christian symbolism and Church politics.
+As we admire them, we’ll discuss their symbolism and what they reveal about the early Christian Church’s politics.

 Meeting in the morning (to accommodate all three churches’ opening hours), we will start at the spartan church of Santa Pudenziana.
 While the saint’s life and the church’s general history are fascinating, the apse mosaics steal the show.
 Dating to the end of the 4th century A.D., they are the oldest surviving mosaics in a Christian church in Rome.